marcusts/Com.MarcusTS.ModernAppDemo/ModernAppDemo_7.md

 which becomes
 /////////////

-I do / don't (On Tuesdays after 5 p.m.)
+I do not / do (On Tuesdays after 5 p.m.)
     think I shall ever see a-poem-lovely-as a Palm Tree.
 ```